heatheryuan/musings/content/secret/terminology.md

 ---
 ^viral

 **Viral** in the context of my content is anything over 20k views in a short period of time.
-I'm not a famous content creator (yet) so I take these wins as I get them
+I'm not actually famous by any means so I give myself these little wins when I get them.

 ^soul-friends